Explorer-USS-0-1/Explorer-USS.0.1/README.md

   - Contributed mainly to: setup the ESP32-2 connection of the rover; write the code of the ESP32-2 and ESP32-1; UART connection between the MSP432 and ESP32-1.

 - Dennis Alberti
-  - Write what you did bc i dont know how you divided the work in the group
+  - Contributed mainly in the creation of the MSP432 code.

 - Tiago Silva
   - Write what you did bc i dont know how you divided the work in the group